Built in 1908, by Bethlehem Steel of Baltomre, Maryland (hull #44) as the S.O.C. No. 19 for the Standard Oil Company of New York, New York.

 Later in 1954, the tug was acquired by McAllister Brothers Towing of New York, New York.
 Where she was renamed as the McAllister 44.
 Although in 1955, she was renamed as the Roderick McAllister.

-In 1978, she was acquired by Arthur Fournier of Portland Tug of Portland, Maine.
+In 1978, she was acquired by Arthur Fournier of the Penobscot Bay Towing Company of Belfast, Maine.
 Where she retained her name.

 (Captain Brian Fournier)